 Figure 2 describes the general flow of the scenario in the Unified Modeling Language (UML) notation; it concerns an observation session (Lab Session).
 The biology teacher manages this session.
 Each student manages their own documents locally on their local device.
 Thus, the student takes notes, photos, videos and measurements via the available sensors.
+For example, infrared radiation allows the detection of the closest objects.
+This provides appropriate distance measurements during experiments.
 When his work is finished or the teacher has closed the session, a student prepares his final document, signs it and deposits it on the storage server.